-The BIOS is stored in either a Firmware Hub (FWH) or a Serial Peripheral Interface (SPI) Flash device and can be updated using a disk-based program.
-The FWH or the SPI contains the BIOS Setup program, POST, the PCI auto-configuration utility, and Plug and Play support.
+The BIOS is stored in the Serial Peripheral Interface (SPI) Flash device and can be updated using a disk-based program.
+The SPI contains the BIOS Setup program, POST, the PCI auto-configuration utility, and Plug and Play support.

 The BIOS displays a message during POST identifying the type of BIOS and a revision code.
-The initial production BIOSs are identified as BK95510J.86A.
+The initial production BIOSs are identified as BX97510J.86A.